ricardoquesada/ricardoquesada.github.io/content/posts/embroidering-gun-fight-tshirt.md

 ### How it was done

-It was done doing something similar to what I did before with the Angler Fish:
+It was done doing something similar to what I did before with the [Angler Fish](/posts/embroidery-angler-fish-blinking-led/).

 - Grab the sprites from the game.
 - Edit them with [GIMP].